MohamedRadwan-DevOps/devops-step-by-step/source/reviews.md

 I wanted to make a small review about Mohamed Radwan's Course.

-I was in the first batch, and i was one of the people who are shifting career to DevOps field.
+I was in the first batch, and I was one of the people who are shifting career to DevOps field.

-I benefited from the course because it had a clear roadmap for the DevOps field, and it allowed to learn what i want and apply it seamlessly.
+I benefited from the course because it had a clear roadmap for the DevOps field, and it allowed to learn what I want and apply it seamlessly.

 Moreover, I learned the art of Priority setting, and that is if you need something you don't procrastinate.